pika/pika/docs/examples/using_urlparameters.rst

 Options that are available as query string values:

 - backpressure_detection: Pass in a value of *t* to enable backpressure detection, it is disabled by default.
-- channel_max: Alter the default channel maximum by passing in a 32-bit integer value here
+- channel_max: Alter the default channel maximum by passing in a 32-bit integer value here.
-- connection_attempts: Alter the default of 1 connection attempt by passing in an integer value here [#f1]_.
+- connection_attempts: Alter the default of 1 connection attempt by passing in an integer value here.
-- frame_max: Alter the default frame maximum size value by passing in a long integer value [#f2]_.
+- frame_max: Alter the default frame maximum size value by passing in a long integer value [#f1]_.
 - heartbeat: Pass a value greater than zero to enable heartbeats between the server and your application.
 The integer value you pass here will be the number of seconds between heartbeats.
 - locale: Set the locale of the client using underscore delimited posix Locale code in ll_CC format (en_US, pt_BR, de_DE).
 - retry_delay: The number of seconds to wait before attempting to reconnect on a failed connection, if connection_attempts is > 0.